 It can be downright hot, humid, and unbearable in Orlando, especially during the summer months.
 But you don't have to stay inside to be comfortable.
-The city offers locals and visitors a variety of cheap or free places to swim throughout the year so you can have fun outdoors even when the weather is anything but delightful.
+With natural springs and some fun beaches, the city offers locals and visitors a variety of cheap or free places to swim throughout the year so you can have fun outdoors even when the weather is anything but delightful.

 01 of 05